silvanos-eric/phase-1-practice-toy-tale/README.md

 ## Start Up the Server

 All of the toy data is stored in the `db.json` file.
 You'll want to access this data using a JSON server.
-Run `json-server --watch db.json` to start the server.
+Run `npm run server` to start the server.

 > **Note**: For users of the [Live Server VSCode extension][live-server], if the
 > page is reloading when you initiate a fetch request, you'll need to set up